BoiledLettuce/Employee-Tracker/README.md

 4. `npm install` in terminal to install all required dependencies.

 ## Usage

+* Use mySQL Workbench using the provided schema.sql and seed.sql to start a local database.

 * To invoke this application use this command: